BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 <!-- SUBTITLE: A quick summary of Lottorace -->

-LottoRace is a multi-draw, multi-player Raffle game which can be played in many different formats.
+LottoRace is a multi-draw, multi-player Raffle game that offers Guaranteed winners in every game.

 LottoRace games can be played in Tournament, or Instant Game format with any number of entries (100K+).

-All LottoRace games offer guaranteed wins since the draws continue until all the entire prize pool is paid out to players.
+All LottoRace games offer guaranteed wins since the draws continue until the entire prize pool is paid out to players.

+Revenue is earned by charging a small Rake Fee on each entry.

 You can use pre-configured games, or create your own unique games by tweaking any one of the many configuration paramaters available to you.

 # Games
 Here are some of the pre-configured games that are included in your Games Library.